-The competition has been aligned to the curriculum in the following learning areas:
+The program supports the National Consumer and Financial Literacy Framework (PDF, 690KB) and has been aligned to the curriculum in the following learning areas:

 - Humanities and Social Sciences